Tabbouleh – Parsley and Whole Grain Salad

 - Pour dressing over salad and mix well.

-- Rest for one hour before serving to allow flavors to blend and parsley to soften somewhat.
+- Rest for one hour before serving to allow flavors to blend.

 Why Use Whole Grains?